book cover

 A Mojito is a Cuban cocktail that contains fresh lime juice, white rum, mint leaves, soda water, and sugar.
-We love this drink because it’s super refreshing and feels like a vacation in a glass.
-The flavors of lime and mint pair so well together and it’s not overly sweet… unless you want it to be!
+I love this drink because it’s super refreshing and feels like a vacation in a glass.
+The flavors of lime and mint pair so well together, and it’s not overly sweet… unless you want it to be!ย Check out my classic mojito recipe!

 Highball Glasses – Have two per guest.